-Fig. 6.
+Fig. 5.
 Estimated landings from the Isle of Man's territorial sea.
-VMS data was available only until the end of November 2011.
-An additional 272 tonnes were landed in December from 36E5 and 1369t from 37E5, all from dredgers; it has been assumed that 37E5 landings are from within the territorial sea and 36E5 landings from outside the territorial sea.
+VMS data were available only until the end of November 2011.
 These estimates are derived from VMS data combined with logbook data and include only data where matches were found between logbooks and VMS records.
 Data are for calendar years (Jan. to Dec.) rather than fishing years.